HenriqueSilverio121095/HenriqueSilverio121095/README.md

 📍 I am from São Paulo, Brazil. 👩🏼‍🇧🇷

+👨‍🎓 I am graduated in Business Administration and Management.

 👀 I’m interested to be a <strong>FrontEnd Developer</strong>.  💻

 I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.